smrnjeet222/matic-docs/docs/develop/getting-started.md

 Welcome to the most exciting and innovative platform to build your blockchain application on **Polygon Blockchain**.
 Blockchain technology is poised to revolutionise the way the digital world handles data and does business.
 Be a part of this revolution and get a head start with decentralised application development on Polygon.

 This page will act as your guide into the **Polygon Ecosystem**.
 You'll find links to some useful resources and websites to get you up and started with building on Polygon in particular and Blockchain in general.
-Feel free to reach out to us on Telegram/Discord.
+Feel free to reach out to us on [Telegram](https://t.me/polygonofficial) or [Discord](https://discord.com/invite/tCmCbEff66).

 ## **Developer Quick Start**